Chrissy Teigen quits Twitter, saying it ‘no longer serves me as positively’

 She was particularly lauded for publicly discussing issues like her miscarriage and breastfeeding on social media — helping normalize topics that aren’t often spoken about.

-Her prominence only grew as she traded insults with President Trump on the platform.
+Her prominence only grew as she traded insults with President Donald Trump on the platform.
 Trump blocked Teigen during his first year in office but still tweeted about her, calling her “boring” John Legend’s “filthy mouthed wife.”
 In a pointed response, she tweeted a characterization of Trump that included three expletives.

-She was also one of the celebrities that adherents of QAnon, a sprawling set of conspiracy theories, falsely believed to be part of an underground child sex trafficking and cannibalism ring.
+She was also one of the celebrities targeted by adherents of QAnon, the sprawling set of false claims that have coalesced into an extremist ideology radicalizing its followers.

-Her responses to critics, or “clap backs,” were an integral part of her online brand.
-When she tweeted that she was a jet-lagged, for example, a user wrote, “i didn’t know you could get private jet lagged?”
+Her responses, or “clap backs,” to critics were an integral part of her online brand.
+When she tweeted that she was jet-lagged, for example, a user wrote, “i didn’t know you could get private jet lagged?”
 Her response: “a plane is a plane what do you think it’s a time machine?”

 She also often spoke of her celebrity, once tweeting, “Fame is interesting.
 Celebs are supposed to love you guys while also knowing you’d make a meme out of our dead bodies to get retweets.”

-Her departure from Twitter came on the heels of her announcing her partnership with Kris Jenner to create a line of plant-based cleaning products, which drew fervent backlash.
-This “seems pretty tone deaf.
+Her departure from Twitter came on the heels of her announcing her partnership with Kris Jenner to create a line of plant-based cleaning products, which drew criticism online.
+“Seems pretty tone deaf.
 Two wealthy women with housekeeping staff, marketing cleaning products to the middle class in the midst of a pandemic,” one critic said in a now-deleted tweet.

-“I really don’t wake up every day trying to make you mad but somehow I manage. and u say I have no talent. that’s something I guess,” Teigen tweeted in response to the wave of criticism, pointedly calling the backlash “mean” at one point and adding, “I’ll never get over it.”
+“I really don’t wake up every day trying to make you mad but somehow I manage. and u say I have no talent. that’s something I guess,” Teigen tweeted in response to the wave of criticism, pointedly calling it “mean” at one point and adding, “I’ll never get over it.”

 Teigen has long spoken out about the harrying she receives on the platform.
-“The comments affect me,” she told the “Today” show in February.
+“The comments affect me,” she said on the “Today” show in February.
 “Not only do we have our own personal judgment and vendetta against ourselves, but we also have to read and hear these voices online all the time.
 It’s hard to weed out.”

-At the same time, Teigen did serve as something akin to a spokesperson for Twitter in Feb.
-2019, when she recorded a “Behind the Tweets” video for the platform, in which she called herself the “unofficial mayor of Twitter.”
+At the same time, Teigen did serve as something akin to a spokeswoman for Twitter in February 2019, when she recorded a “Behind the Tweets” video for the platform in which she called herself the “unofficial mayor of Twitter.”

-The Twitter brass have long been criticized for failing to adequacy combat harassment, and Teigen’s departure has reignited conversation.
+The Twitter brass has long been criticized for failing to adequately combat harassment, and Teigen’s departure has reignited conversation.

 “Chrissy Teigen quitting Twitter is a really, really bad reflection on the company's ability to fight abuse.
 She wasn't just some famous person.
 She was a power user, and a fan favorite internally (she spoke at Twitter's companywide retreat in early 2020).
 This one will sting,” tweeted Bloomberg reporter Kurt Wagner.

-Tech Crunch’s Drew Olanoff agreed, tweeting, “it’s also a very real sign that using the Internet like this (twitter, facebook, etc) a) has a shelf life and b) has real consequences c) takes a toll d) is in essence, a drug.”
+Tech Crunch’s Drew Olanoff agreed, tweeting that “it’s also a very real sign that using the internet like this (twitter, facebook, etc) a) has a shelf life and b) has real consequences c) takes a toll d) is in essence, a drug.”

 Read more: